spln13/spln13/README.md

 ## Work Experience
 <p>
 <img src="/images/bytedance-logo.png" alt="TikTok" style="width:100px; height:auto; display:inline-block; vertical-align:middle; margin-right:10px;">
-💻 Since May 2025, I have worked as a Backend Development Intern at [Bytedance](https://www.bytedance.com), mainly responsible for the development of the recommendation system architecture.
+💻 Since May 2025, I have worked as a Backend Development Intern at <a href=https://www.bytedance.com>Bytedance</a>, mainly responsible for the development of the recommendation system architecture.

 </p>